 The OSU Wireless Network

-Anyone who has a valid ONID or OUS account will have access.
-For more information about who has access to the network, See our Getting Connected page.
+Anyone who has a valid ONID account will have access to OSU wireless.
+For more information about who has access to the network, see our Getting Connected page.

 OSU has established reciprocal relationships with several OUS schools to allow access to each others wireless.
 OSU employees and students can use their ONID account to access wireless at PSU and U of O.